 - Unique titles and meta descriptions on internal pages.

 These factors may, or may not, be exactly what Google uses to trigger Sitelinks.
-Nevertheless, everything on this list is desirable for a web marketing program, so using the list to guide our strategy will probably help our sites become more effective in any case.
+Nevertheless, everything on this list is desirable for a web marketing program, so using the list as a guide would probably make your site more effective.

 I’ve also seen problem sites that did not get Sitelinks.
-Some characteristics of a site that could hinder Sitelinks include:
+Some characteristics that could hinder Sitelinks include:

-- Few choice pages: the vast majority of traffic is directed to just one page.
+- Few destination pages: the vast majority of traffic is directed to just one page.

 - Pages all have the same title and meta description.

-- Pages have thin content, either very little text or else text that is uninformative or redundant with other pages.
+- Pages have thin content, either very little text or else text that is uninformative or duplicates other pages.

 Signals Used By Google’s Sitelinks Algorithm?

 We know that Google search results pages (SERPs) contain links with tracking info, and that many users have Google accounts, so Google can watch their behavior over time.
 Google provides webmasters with Google Analytics free of charge.
-Google isn’t expending resources to do all this tracking without reason.
-We can safely assume that Google will somehow use all that data to improve their search results, with features like Sitelinks.
+Google provides the Chrome web browser free of charge.
+Google isn’t expending resources to do all this tracking, and write all this software, without a return on their investment.
+We can safely assume that Google will somehow use all that data to improve their search results with features like Sitelinks.